Angelians

 “I mean he used exactly those words.
 Verbatim.”

 “A coincidence.
-I would never breach confidentiality,” she said emphatically.
+I would never ask a colleague to breach confidentiality,” she said emphatically.
 “Besides, I’ve been seeing patients all day.
 When would I talk to him, even if I wanted to?
-Look, just don’t try anything until you talk to him again . . . and talk to me.”
+Look, just don’t do anything until you talk to him again . . . and talk to me.”

 She reached over and placed her hand on his.
 The effect was to convince him that, as usual, she was giving good advice.
 But a sliver of suspicion remained.
 For the rest of the lunch, they pointedly made their conversation more routine, about plans for weekend adventures, their friends’ doings.
 Their talk became a comforting balm that made him ready for his next appointment, to talk to his editor.

-They sat in Glaser’s glass-walled office at the newspaper, beyond which was arrayed an unruly collection of newsroom desks overflowing with stacks of paper and books, and populated by reporters peering at monitors or huddling in conversation.
+They sat in Glaser’s glass-walled office at the newspaper, outside of which sprawled rows of newsroom desks overflowing with stacks of paper and books, and populated by reporters peering at monitors or huddling in conversation.

-“But this guy knows something,” said Luis.
+“But this guy I saw must know something,” said Luis.
 “And, Bart, it must have been a big story if people came after me because of it.”

 “Yeah, okay,” was all Luis could manage.
-It brought a memory of the Colombian narco with the machine pistol who had pinned him in the alley in Bogotá and warned him his choice was a plane flight or a bullet.
+It brought a memory of is investigation of drug cartels dumping toxic waste from their drug-processing into local rivers.
+And of the bearded Colombian narco with the machine pistol pinning him in the alley in Bogotá and warning him his choice was a plane flight or a bullet.
 The thug told him the patrón del cartel preferred not to attract the attention of the Policía Nacional by killing a reporter.
 And since his Uncle Phillippe was the local police commander, that attention would be intense and devastating for business.
-And most importantly, he remembered the narco saying that if he left, his family would be safe.
+And most importantly, the narco told him that if he left the country, his family would be safe.

 He left.
-His multiple journalism awards landed him the job at the Gazette and gave the newspaper a valuable link to the Hispanic community.
+His multiple journalism awards landed him the job at the Gazette and gave the newspaper a valuable environmental reporting specialist.

 Glaser leaned back, running his fingers through his salt-and-pepper pompadour, lowering the temperature of the conversation.
-“Okay, what’s going on with the construction scam story?”
+“Okay, what’s going on with the oil tank story?”

 Luis let the temperature remain lower.
-“I got a source, a guy who was fired because he wouldn’t go along.
-He would only talk on deep background, but he told me where I could find financial records that showed overpayment on the Van Ness project.”
+“I got a source. . . a guy fired because he wouldn’t go along.
+He would only talk on deep background, but he told me where I could find records that the company falsified reports on the amount of leakage and their remediation.”

 “Good, good.
 What’s your time line for copy?”